Skip to content

 BASE="dbpersonnes"

-# name of the text file containing the SQL commands to be executed
+# identity of the SQL command text file to be executed

 # display number of errors